niyatibafna/dialup/dtm/README.md

 }
 ```

-### Leveraging UD treebanks
+### Leveraging Universal Dependencies
-Let's say you acquire a Universal Dependency treebank for an HRL that we have not covered.
-Or, you would like to leverage a treebank we already use to create lexicons for your own LRL.
-You can accomplish this by:
-1. Add the treebank under `dtm/ud_closed_class_wordlists` (if it doesn't already exist)
-2. Add the associated HRL and path to the treebank to `ud_wordlist_paths` in `dtm/utils/paths.py` (if it doesn't exist already)
+For more information on curating closed tag dependencies, please see [here](https://github.com/niyatibafna/dialup/tree/dtm/mtd/generating_artificial_dialects)

-3. Iterate through the lexicon contianing all translations, checking if the associated HRL word is functional using `Denoiser.is_hrl_word_functional()`.
+UD may be useful in separating out content words from functional words.
+You can iterate through the lexicon containing all translations, checking if the associated HRL word is functional using `Denoiser.is_hrl_word_functional()`.
 Should this function return `true`, bin the LRL and associated HRL word in the functional lexicon.
 Otherwise, bin the LRL and associated HRL word in the content lexicon.